mstatt/tr-101/README.md

 --This is a list of dependencies that you need only for developing the package.
 --Add task plug-ins
 --The htmlclean plug-in cleans all comments out of your templates by default.
---The htmlclean plug-in to minify CSS
+--The gulp-htmlmin plug-in to minify html
 --This will concat files by your operating systems newLine.
 --The gulp-uglify plug-in to concat and compress js files.
 --The run-sequence plug-in to run sequential commands.